-For instance if you are student your problems come in the form of deadlines.
+For instance, if you are a student your problems come in the form of deadlines.
 If you’re starting a new career then your problems could come in the form of learning how to cooperate within a team environment.
 If you just moved out of your parents home and into your first apartment then your problems can come in the form of bill payments, maintenance, and other responsibilities that come with living independently.
 Or let’s say you suddenly find yourself in a new relationship.
 Well, we all know what kind of problems can arise here. 😉 Or let’s say you are expecting your first child.
 All of a sudden another set of problems will come into play.
 In fact, when it comes to kids you may need to think far ahead to effectively anticipate the plethora of problems that are likely to arise.

 These are just some quick examples, but I hope you can get a sense of how life is essentially an endless cycle of problems.
 It really never ends.
 Therefore the better you are at anticipating and dealing with these problems before they become problematic then the happier and more fulfilled you will be. 🙂

-This is essentially the value of the creative problem solving process.
+This is essentially the value of the creative problem-solving process.
 It helps you to continuously adapt yourself to your life, to people, to the environment, and to changing circumstances in creative ways, all the while reinventing yourself over again.

-In order to work through problems most effectively you must be consistently reinventing your habits, actions, decisions, behaviors and even the activities you involve yourself in.
-And of course this all comes down to growth.
+In order to work through problems most effectively, you must be consistently reinventing your habits, actions, decisions, behaviors and even the activities you involve yourself in.
+And of course, this all comes down to growth.

 Every time you reinvent yourself you grow.
-You grow in some way and as a result you become more resourceful and can handle bigger problems and challenges in the future.
+You grow in some way and as a result, you become more resourceful and can handle bigger problems and challenges in the future.
 And that’s essentially what life is about.
 It’s about growth, it’s about finding new ways to work through problems so that we can grow wiser and live a more optimal existence.

 In the end, the wisdom you gain from overcoming your problems isn’t only for your own personal benefit, it’s also for the benefit of the next generation.

-Therefore whenever you’re faced with a seemingly insurmountable problem, don’t whine, blame, make excuses or complain.
+Therefore, whenever you’re faced with a seemingly insurmountable problem, don’t whine, blame, make excuses or complain.
 Instead remember that working through this problem successfully isn’t only for your personal benefit, it’s also for the benefit of those who look up to you for support and inspiration.
-And that where the true value of creative problem solving lies.
+And that where the true value of creative problem-solving lies.